Vaccinium myrtillus: Description

-Vaccinium myrtillus is a small deciduous shrub that grows 4-20 in tall.
+Vaccinium myrtillus is a small deciduous shrub that grows 4-20 in tall, heavily branched with upright, angular to narrow winged, green-colored branches that are glabrous.
+It grows rhizomes, creating extensive patches.
+The shrub can live up to 30 years, with roots reaching depths of up to 1 m.
 It has light green leaves that turn red in autumn and are simple and alternate in arrangement.
-Leaves are 1-3 cm long and ovate to lanceolate or broadly elliptic in shape.
+The leaves are 1-3 cm long and ovate to lanceolate or broadly elliptic in shape, with glandular to finely toothed margins; they are prominently veined on the lower surface.
+In winter, the foliage turns deep red and becomes deciduous.